didopimentel/matchmaker/README.md

 The first step is to create a ticket through the API by calling the endpoint `POST /matchmaking/tickets`.
 This endpoint expects the following fields in the body:
 - PlayerId: the player's unique id
+- PlayerParameters: an array of the player parameters
--
+  - Type: the parameter type.
+  - Value: the value of the parameters for the player.
-- Parameters: an array of parameters
+- MatchParameters: an array of parameters
   - Type: the parameter type.
   - Operator: the parameter operator.
 Must be one of `=`, `<` or `>`.
   - Value: the value to be compared to.